How Solar Power works for Homes

 We monitor the production from the panels daily at no cost to you by keeping a mobile SIM card in the solar generation meter.

 Occasionally, we may ask if you are able to go to the generation meter and take a reading for us.
-If the meter is in your loft and is difficult for you to access, please tell us that, and we will arrange with you to send someone to the house.
+If the meter is in your loft and is difficult for you to access, please tell us that, and we will arrange with you a suitable time for someone to come to the house.

-When you move, please let us know the name of the new owner, and we will send them a welcome pack.
+If you sell the house, please let us know the name of the new owner, and we will send them a welcome pack.
 Contact us here.